blakesmods/web/apps/web/content/docs/1.20/mysticalagriculture/infusion-recipes.md

 ### The Recipe File

 This section will go over the values available to use in an Infusion Crafting recipe.
-Syntax can be inferred from the example json below.
+Syntax can be inferred from the example JSON below.

 | Field         | Required | Description                                                          |
 |---------------|----------|----------------------------------------------------------------------|